ansys/pyfluent/examples/00-fluent/README.txt

 Full Examples Using PyFluent
 ============================
-These examples demonstrate how to use Fluent solver capabilities from Python.
+These examples demonstrate how to use Fluent capabilities from Python.